Cognitive Games and Assessments

 Scoring

-Player score is represented by the amount of money held at the end of a 20 spin game.
+Scoring is based on the amount of money the user has at the end of the game.

 Sample Instructions